About the Global Energy and Climate Model

 4 Model Description Figure 1 Update

-The key sectoral and topic-specific model developments undertaken this year include the following:
+The key sectoral and topic-specific model developments undertaken in 2024 include the following:

 Methodology

 The GEC Model is a bottom-up partial-optimisation model covering energy demand, energy transformation and energy supply.
-The model uses a partial equilibrium approach, integrating prices sensitivities.
+The model uses a partial equilibrium approach, integrating price sensitivities.
 It shows the transformation of primary energy along energy supply chains to meet energy service demand, the final energy consumed by the end-user.
-The various supply, transformation and demand modules of the model are dynamically soft-linked: consumption of electricity, hydrogen and hydrogen-related fuels, biofuels, oil products, coal and natural gas in the end use sector model drives the transformation and supply modules, which in turn feed energy prices back to the demand module in an iterative process.
+The supply, transformation and demand modules of the model are dynamically soft-linked: consumption of electricity, hydrogen and hydrogen-related fuels, biofuels, oil products, coal and natural gas in the end-use sector model drives the transformation and supply modules, which in turn feed energy prices back to the demand module in an iterative process.
 In addition, energy system CO2, CH4 and N2O emissions are assessed.
-The model contains a number of additional analysis features evaluating further system implications such as investments, critical minerals, employment, temperature outcomes, land-use, and air pollution.
+The model also comprises additional modules evaluating system implications such as investments, critical minerals, employment, temperature outcomes, land use and air pollution.

 All fuels and technologies included in the model are either already commercially available or at a relatively advanced stage of development, so that they have at least reached a prototype size from which enough information about expected performance and costs at scale can be derived.
-Costs for new clean fuels and technologies are expected to fall over time and informed in many cases by learning curve approaches, helping to make a net zero future economically feasible.
+Costs for new clean fuels and technologies are expected to fall over time and are informed in many cases by learning curve approaches.

-Besides this main feedback loop between supply and demand, there are also linkages between the transformation and supply modules.
-Further linkages between energy sectors are captured in the model, e.g. material flows or biogenic or atmospheric CO2 via direct air capture for synthetic fuel production.
+Besides this main feedback loop between supply and demand, there are also linkages between the transformation and supply modules, and further linkages such as material flows or biogenic or atmospheric CO2 via direct air capture (DAC) for synthetic fuel production.
 Primary energy needs and availability interact with the supply module.
 Complete energy balances are compiled at a regional level and the CO2 emissions of each region are then calculated using derived CO2 factors, taking into account reductions from CO2 removal technologies.

 Data inputs